Merton Voluntary Service Council

 Key Contact for Funding:

-• Beverley Burton provides an advice and information service at MVSC and can help organizations with grant applications and funding queries.
+• Beverley Burton provides an advice and information service at MVSC and can help organisations with grant applications and funding queries.

-The organization operates under the trading name “Merton Connected” and works in partnership with Merton Chamber of Commerce and with support from Merton Council.
+The organisation operates under the trading name “Merton Connected” and works in partnership with Merton Chamber of Commerce and with support from Merton Council.

 How to Apply